 Objective

 Detergent stabilized oil in water (OW) emulsions are ubiquitous.
 While in certain applications, long time stability of these emulsions is desired, it can also be a nuisance in other situations.
 Stable emulsions cause concerns in various Armed Forces bilgewater applications as the extraction of water from the oily wastewater is expensive and becomes technically challenging.
 Understanding the causes underlying the formation of such emulsions should provide strategies to suppress the formation of such emulsions altogether.
 Furthermore, when they are formed, water can be extracted from the emulsion inexpensively, and efficiently.
-While the main objective of this research is to develop the fundamental understanding of OW emulsification, researchers will also develop methods to thwart such emulsifications by taking advantage of the knowledge gained from the same studies.
+While the main objective of this research was to develop the fundamental understanding of OW emulsification under turbulent and agitation free conditions, the project team also developed methods to thwart such emulsifications by taking advantage of the knowledge gained from the same studies.

 Technical Approach